The Velvet: Commercial performance

-On the week of March 19, 2016, The Velvet debuted and topped the weekly Gaon Album Chart for one week, becoming the group's third consecutive chart-topper.
+On the week of March 19, 2016, The Velvet debuted at number one on the weekly Gaon Album Chart, becoming the group's third consecutive chart-topper.
 Except for the three remixes of "One of These Nights", all five original tracks also charted on the Gaon Digital Chart in the same week.
 With 48,866 copies sold, The Velvet was the 60th best-selling album in 2016 on the year-end Gaon Album Chart, and has since sold more than 80,000 copies as of September 2022.
 The extended play also performed moderately on Billboard's World Albums Chart, peaking at number eight on the week of April 2, 2016.
 Elsewhere, the album also debuted and peaked at No. 75 on the Japanese Oricon Albums Chart, earning a total sales of over 2,100 copies.